Lavanya-qa/Flipcart/README.md

 # Flipcart
-This is project on flipcart to test website.
+This project is to test an E-commerce website flipcart.
+Navigate to the URL
+Login Page
+Home Page